Japan’s camera industry in 2020

 Sony continues to lead the mirrorless camera market.
 In 2019, Sony sold 1.65 million mirrorless cameras in Japan, Canon 940,000, and Nikon only 280,000 units.

-Although Sony and Canon have diverse product lines to maintain profitability, Nikon remains on shaky ground.
+Although Sony and Canon have diverse product lines to maintain profitability, Nikon is on shaky ground.
 Hopefully, it will survive.
 A camera industry without Nikon is almost unthinkable.

 We have already seen too many mid-tier camera companies disappear or downsize.
 Ricoh reduced its camera division (which had earlier merged with Pentax) in 2017, and Casio totally withdrew from the compact camera business in May 2018.